epikweb/pg-journal/README.md

 Approaches such as [Lambda Architecture](https://databricks.com/glossary/lambda-architecture) and [Kappa Architecture](https://eng.uber.com/kappa-architecture-data-stream-processing/) have been shown to be scalable to petabytes whereas this approach does not.
 The batch processing side can be implemented by reading Postgres disk files and running a large Spark cluster on it, and stream processing done using Kinesis + Spark Streams.

-I will start another project investigating Lambda Architecture using Postgres (with CDC) for the entire stack.
+I will start another project investigating Lambda Architecture using Postgres (with CDC) for the entire stack with Spark + Kinesis.

 # 🏷 Features